The personal chef at Villa Maya Retreat is at your service to prepare daily breakfast, lunch and dinner.

 Groceries and beverages are charged at cost price plus 20% handling fee which is subject to service charge and government tax.
 Guests will be requested to provide grocery money in advance and the staff will do the shopping and keep the receipts for reference.
 To make the most of the kitchen and give staff time to shop, it is a good idea to plan meals the evening before.

 From the moment you descend the broad stone staircase that carves its way down the river gorge, Villa Maya Retreat will captivate you with its beauty and tranquillity.
 Jungle vines hang from mature trees, moss and lichen cling to carved statues and a waterfall cascades all the way to the villa hidden below.

 By the time you reach the villa it really sinks in that this is your own private paradise.
 A huge rust-red door swings open to reveal a lush and secluded oasis.
-Traditional thatch-roofed pavilions overlook the Penet River and clusters of towering bamboo, while a 12-metre swimming pool with timber deck provides the perfect spot to soak up the forest ambiance.
+Traditional thatch-roofed pavilions overlook the Penet River and clusters of towering bamboo, while a 12 x 5-metre swimming pool with timber deck provides the perfect spot to soak up the forest ambiance.